abhijeetk/af-binder/docs/afb-application-writing.md

 The library **libafbwsc** is provided for C clients that need to connect with an afb-daemon binder.

-The program **afb-client-demo** is the C example that use **libafbwsc** library.
+The program **afb-client-demo** is the C example that uses the **libafbwsc** library.
 Source code is available here [src/afb-client-demo.c](https://gerrit.automotivelinux.org/gerrit/gitweb?p=src/app-framework-binder.git;a=blob;f=src/afb-client-demo.c).

 Current implementation relies on libsystemd and file descriptors.
-This model might be review in the future to support secure sockets and get rid of libsystemd dependency.
+This model may be reviewed in the future to support secure sockets and get rid of libsystemd dependency.

 ### Handling sessions within applications